 Once at Barnstaple you will be at the beginnings of the estuary of the River Taw.
 The town has a Victorian character and the Pannier Market, a Devon speciality, is worth a visit.
 Its high glass roof and timber framing is architecturally quite rare but very attractive.
 The remains of the castle consists of just the earthworks but a pleasant park surrounds it.

 Take the A30 towards Bideford.
 This delightful town lies on the Taw at a much wider point and is a traditional historic sea port with one of the longest medieval bridges in England, the 24 arch Bideford Long Bridge which was built in the 1474.
 The town grew as an important dock for both import and export, especially wool, and by the 16th century was one of England's largest ports.
-Shipbuilding was also a major industry here but a decline in the 19th century saw Bideford turn into a sleepy town full of narrow alleyways and stone cottages.
+Shipbuilding was also a major industry here but a decline in the 19th century saw Bideford turn into a sleepy town full of narrow alleyways and stone cottages with a long promenade along the river front.
+Streets climb steeply up from the riverside and the Pannier Market here is a delight.
+A small iron roofed building at the top of a steep hill with little cafes and gift shops.
+Parking can be found just below the market at the Bridge Street car park.

 Dartmoor was given National Park status in 1951 and covers 368 square miles (954 square km), made up largely of moorland, peat and granite outcrops.
 Livestock farming is common and narrow country lanes link small village communities.

-Wind your way down from here towards Bovey Castle and North Bovey.
+If you do leave Chagford on the country lanes then wind your way down from here towards Bovey Castle and North Bovey.
 The castle in question is actually a manor house built in 1905 and converted into a top class hotel, once you have marvelled at that you will arrive at the pretty village of North Bovey with its whitewashed thatched cottages and village green.
-The picture postcard bucolic setting is surely worth a photo stop and a gentle stroll around.
+The green is full of trees planted at different periods for different events, a coronation here, the jubilee of a monarch there, the millenium, etc. The picture postcard bucolic setting is surely worth a photo stop and a gentle stroll around.

 Meandering country lanes and wild moorland will accompany you on the next leg of the journey down to Lustleigh for more charming thatched buildings and a old Celtic Cross on the village green alongside the 14th church of St John the Baptist.
 Its worth stopping here and taking a short walk to the edge of the village along Wreyland Path, a cluster of beautiful thatched cottages await you at the end!

 From here head to the A382 towards Heathfield and the A38 south west towards Ashburton.
-Exit right on the B3352 into the town.
-Drive onwards to the 12th century Buckfast Abbey, here the Abbey was refounded by French Cistercians in 1882, so despite Henry VIII closing the abbey down, it thrives again and is open to visitors.
-There is a fairly modern Abbey church plus a restaurant and gift shop which sells the famous Buckfast Tonic Wine.
+Exit right on the B3352 into the town and drive along its charming main street.
+Drive onwards to the end of the town and a little further on make a right turn for the 12th century Buckfast Abbey, here the Abbey was refounded by French Cistercians in 1882, so despite Henry VIII closing the abbey down, it thrives again and is open to visitors.
+There is a fairly modern Abbey church with a grand tower plus a restaurant and gift shop which sells the famous Buckfast Tonic Wine.

-From here drive back into Dartmoor to the beautiful village of Holne and via Venford Reservoir to Combestone Tor, a stunning viewpoint, 1168ft (356 m) above sea level with its brooding granite outcrops.
+Pass by the Abbey gatehouse and continue heading north, driving back into Dartmoor to the beautiful village of Holne and via Venford Reservoir then up to the summit of Combestone Tor, a stunning viewpoint, 1168ft (356 m) above sea level with its brooding granite outcrops.
+There is a small car park with a short walk to this craggy collection of stones.
+Wide breathtaking views can be had in all directions.

-Follow the road down to Hexworthy to the B3357 and turn right to Dartmeet where, as the name suggests, the East and West Dart rivers meet.
+Follow the road through wild open moorland down to Hexworthy to the B3357 and turn right to Dartmeet where, as the name suggests, the East and West Dart rivers meet.
 A very photogenic and popular location.
+Cross over the old stone bridge and turn left for the car park.
+Notice the ancient ruined 'Clapper' bridge used by shepherds in days gone by.
 Return on the B3357, back the way you came, this time continuing west to Two Bridges and then left on the B3212 via Princetown towards Burrator Reservoir.
-A narrow country lane will take you along the west bank of this lake with plenty of photo opportunities, the drive will end up in the pretty village of Meavy with its 15th century pub and ancient oak tree in the village centre.
+Look out for the Dartmoor ponies who seem to be oblivious to vehicular traffic and meander along the roads happily greeting tourists who stop to say hello.
+Eventually turn left down a narrow country lane which will take you along the west bank of the reservoir with plenty of photo opportunities.
+With a pine forest visable on the other bank it has a bit of a Scottish feel to it.
+The drive will end up in the pretty village of Meavy with its 15th century pub and ancient oak tree in the village centre.

 By following the River Meavy out of the village westwards you will pass through Hoo Meavy and Clearbrook to the A386.
 Turn left here and follow the road to Plymouth.